BarbOrt/BarbOrt/README.md

 ### 🔭 Current Projects
 - **Video Game Industry Analysis:** Conducting a comprehensive study of video games released in the last 10 years, analyzing trends and consumer preferences.
-- **Sales Dashboard:** Building an interactive Tableau dashboard to track sales performance.
+- **Sports Dashboard:** Building an interactive Tableau dashboard to track medals in the olympics.

 ---